iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.6.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.healthengine.android 2 reviews"/>
 </p>

+> Was starting to enjoy this app however the most recent update has ruined it.
+I now open the app and receive a blank page with a logo - that's it - no functionality whatsoever.<br> :date: __2021-03-10 03:41:09__

 > Why after each upgrade it forgets my password?
 And when you try to reset the password it fails.<br> :date: __2020-11-22 23:15:54__

 > Great till new update never had an issue till now doesn't show appointments anymore for any doctor can't book<br> :date: __2020-11-18 11:58:09__